Sangyii/Sangyii/README.md

 - 👋 Hi, I’m @Sangyii
 - 👀 I’m interested in learning python
-- 🌱 I’m currently learning java & python
+- 🌱 I’m currently learning javascript & python
 - 💞️ I’m looking to collaborate on a project
-- 📫 How to reach me ...

 <!---
 Sangyii/Sangyii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.